neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

                 participant Model

-                Note over View,Model: Plot draw due to any SingleCrystalWidget parameter update View->>Presenter: User updates a parameter at SingleCrystalWidget
-                View: Check the validation status of all SingleCrystalWidget parameters (SingleCrystalWidget.validate_all_inputs)
+                Note over View,Model: Plot draw due to any SingleCrystalWidget parameter update Note left of View: User updates a parameter at SingleCrystalWidget Note left of View: Check the validation status of all SingleCrystalWidget parameters (SingleCrystalWidget.validate_all_inputs)
-                View->>Presenter Emit the valid signal and pass the single crystal parameters Presenter->>Model: Set the parameters (set_single_crystal_data)
+                View->>Presenter: Emit the valid signal and pass the single crystal parameters Presenter->>Model: Set the parameters (set_single_crystal_data)
                 Presenter->>Model: Get the new crosshair data (get_crosshair_data) Presenter->>View: Display the crosshair data (crosshair_widget.set_values)